Dog Acne

 Prevention

 Puppies can always get into nasty things that can introduce bacteria to their skin.
-Try to keep your pup clean by using organic baby wipes to clean sensitive areas (mouth, chin, and groin areas).
+Keep your pup clean by using organic baby wipes to clean sensitive areas (mouth, chin, and groin areas).
 Clean wrinkles, paws, and wipe fur nightly before bed.

 Use stainless steel or porcelain bowls for feeding and drinking.
 Plastic bowls can be a breeding ground for bacteria.